hughperkins/VeriGPU/docs/verification_guidelines.md

 If the timing script fails to run, this is likely because of unitialized `reg`s that are being used in the combinatorial `always` block.
 If you open up `build/netlist/6.v`, and search for `always`, you can usually find hints as to which `reg`s were not initialized for all execution paths.

+## Gate area

+Running [toy_proc/timing.py](/toy_proc/timing.py) (see above) will also output the area, as a multiple of the area of a single nand unit.
+This line should be pasted into the top of each module too, and updated each time the module is updated.

 ## Gate-level simulation (GLS)

 Each module should be tested using GLS, as well as using the behavioral tests.
 GLS catches issues with timing, and with conditions in `if` and `case`, which might not be caught in the behavioral tests.